🛑 STOP Your ARTIFICIAL TURF from MELTING 🔥 Do-It-Yourself Window Film Solution 😎

 Risks to avoid

-Do not install interior tint for this problem.
-Interior tint can make reflection stronger, worsen hot spots, and in some cases void window warranties.
+Do not install interior film for this problem.
+Interior film can make reflection stronger, worsen hot spots, and in some cases void window warranties.

 3. Solar Screens (Effective + good for temperature control)